By Ryan Cox

 2. Protection: Bubble wrap, packing paper, and plastic wrap provide cushioning for fragile items.
 You can also use old newspapers, towels, and clothing as alternative packing materials.

-3. Sealing: Use quality packing tape to secure boxes, ensuring they are closed tight and won't come undone during the move.
+3. Sealing: Use quality packing tape to secure boxes, ensuring they are closed tightly and won't come undone during the move.

 4. Organization: Clearly label boxes with their contents and destination rooms using markers, stickers, or labels.
 This will make the unpacking process more manageable and efficient.